RealMayor.org Without an Elected Chief Executive (a Mayor),

 Which Form Of City Government Is Best?

-The Mayor/Council form of city government has a balance of power between the executive (mayor) and legislative (council) branches, whereas the Council/Manager form of city government "is too much like a business corporation which is not suitable for managing community needs."
-Also, "without an elected chief executive, the community lacks political leadership."
-(Both quotes Municipal Research and Service Center).
-Additionally, the Common Good principle of subsidiarity is weakened by the bureaucratization of city government, effected by moving decision making authority from elected officials to staff (mayor to manager).
+The Mayor/Council/Administrator form of city government is consistent with the Common Good principle of Subsidiarity, which advocates for keeping the control of government as close to the electorate as is practical.
+The Council/Manager form is a bureaucratization of city government, effected by moving decision making authority from elected officials to staff (mayor to manager).
+The Mayor/Council/Administrator form has a balance of power between the executive (mayor) and legislative (council) branches, whereas the Council/Manager form of city government "is too much like a business corporation which is not suitable for managing community needs," and "without an elected chief executive, the community lacks political leadership."
+(Both opinion quotes sourced from Municipal Research and Service Center).

 MRSC Document: